truenas/documentation/content/SCALE/SCALEUIReference/Credentials/DirectoryServices/ActiveDirectory.md

 {{< include file="/static/includes/DirectoryServiceAccessAdmonition.md" >}}

 ## Active Directory Widget
 The **Active Directory** widget displays after you configure TrueNAS to access your Active Directory domain controller.
 The widget shows **Status**, **Domain Name**, and **Domain Account Name**.

 {{< trueimage src="/images/SCALE/Credentials/ActiveDirectoryWidget.png" alt="Active Directory Widget" id="Active Directory Widget" >}}

-**Settings** opens the **Active Directory** edit screen showing the settings you can edit.
+**Settings** opens the **Active Directory** edit screen that shows the settings you can edit.

 ## Active Directory - Add and Edit Screens
 The **Active Directory** configuration screen opens showing the **Basic Options** as the default view.
-**Advanced Options** shows both basic and advanced setting options.
+**Advanced Options** shows additional advanced setting options.
 After configuring TrueNAS to access Active Directory, **Settings** opens the **Active Directory** screen showing the few basic options you can edit and the option to access advanced setting.

 **Rebuild Directory Service Cache** resyncs the cache if it gets out of sync or if there are fewer users than expected available in the permissions editors.

 **Leave Domain** shows after configuring Active Directory access, and disconnects the TrueNAS system from the Active Directory server.